ajoydas/hobbits/specs/spec.md

 ###### `0x01` GOODBYE

-Nodes may signal to other nodes that they are going away by sending a `GOODBYE` message:
+Nodes may signal to other nodes that they are going away by sending a `GOODBYE` message, with the following information contained in the body of the message:

 ```python
 {